 netcat -l -vv -p 444

-Now we can either wait for someone to Scan a document and the printer trying to authenticate with our VM or we can have a look if our printer has an option to test the LDAP connection.
+Now we can either wait for someone to Scan a document and for the printer to try to authenticate with our VM, or we can have a look if our printer has the option to test the LDAP connection.